SpareCores/resource-tracker/README.md

 1741785687.6766264,1148012,38,34,0.7199,37850036,26301016,16,1400724,13043036,1009284,40960,49152,5635.25,3405.81,2229.44,10602,9682,0.26,1029.0,1
 ```

-This can be redirected to a file by passing a path to the `csv_file_path`
+The default stream can be redirected to a file by passing a path to the `csv_file_path`
 argument, and can use different intervals for sampling via the `interval`
 argument.

-The `PidTracker` class tracks resource usage of a running process and its
+The `PidTracker` class tracks resource usage of a running process and optionally
-children recursively in a similar manner, although somewhat limited in
+all its children (recursively), in a similar manner, although somewhat limited in
 functionality, as e.g. `nvidia-smi pmon` can only track up-to 4 GPUs, and
 network traffic monitoring is not available.